sasgithub/sasgithub/README.md

 ### ⚙️ Internal Tools (Reimagined)
 I'm actively rewriting and open-sourcing improved versions of past backend utilities, including:
 - Clogger - An application for monitoring, logging and controlling terminal servers.
-- Testy - A minimalistic automation framework for testing (and momre).
+- Testy - A minimalistic automation framework for testing (and more).
 - Monitoring & automation scripts

 ---